broccolihero13/tableTaker/README.md

 🔐 Privacy Policy

-Table Taker does not collect or transmit any personal data.
+Grid Genie does not collect or transmit any personal data.

     The extension operates entirely in the browser and uses file input strictly to read values from CSVs to insert into visible tables via the DOM.